SystangoTechnologies/Hapiness/README.md

 }
 ```

-#Directly Return in Route Handlers, No More “reply()” Callback
+#No More 'reply()' callbacks

-With hapi v17 you can return values from route handlers directly.
-The reply interface isn’t available anymore.
-It was more of a callback with extra functionality that you could use to create, change and hold a response, before sending it.
+With hapi v17.x you can return values from route handlers directly, the reply interface isn’t available anymore.

 #hapi v16